torvalds/linux/Documentation/admin-guide/sysctl/kernel.rst

 ============================

-This value controls the soft lockup detector thread's behavior when a soft lockup condition is detected as to whether or not to gather further debug information.
+This value controls the soft lockup detector thread's behavior when a soft lockup condition is detected as to whether or analt to gather further debug information.
 If enabled, each cpu will be issued an NMI and instructed to capture stack trace.